Floorp-Projects/Floorp/browser/components/urlbar/docs/telemetry.rst

     Before QuantumBar, it was possible to right-click a result to highlight but not pick it.
 Then the user could press Enter.
 This is no more possible.

+FX_URLBAR_ZERO_PREFIX_DWELL_TIME_MS
+  This probe records the amount of time the zero-prefix view was shown; that is, the time from when it was opened to the time it was closed.
+"Zero-prefix" means the search string was empty, so the zero-prefix view is the view that's shown when the user clicks in the urlbar before typing a search string.
+Often it's also called the "top sites" view since normally it shows the user's top sites.
+This is an exponential histogram whose values range from 0 to 60,000 with 50 buckets.
+Values are in milliseconds.
+This histogram was introduced in Firefox 110.0 in bug 1806765.

 Scalars
 -------